 We are committed to the highest standards of professional delivery and want to help not only staff, but also fellows and associates, to achieve optimal levels of performance, even if they are independent and subject to policies of other organisations.

-The School aims to promote awareness of and engagement in sustainable development, as well as working towards sustainable development in all aspects of its work.
+We aim to promote awareness of and engagement in sustainable development, and are working towards sustainable development in all aspects of our work.
 We are therefore fully committed to minimising the impact of our operations on the environment.

 The School complies with both the UK’s Criminal Records Bureau Code of Practice, regarding the correct handling, use, storage, retention and disposal of Disclosures and Disclosure information, and the UK Code of Market and Social Research.
 We also comply with the obligations under the UK Data Protection Act 1998 and other relevant legislation pertaining to the safe handling, use, storage, retention and disposal of Disclosure information.
 All information disclosed during a client engagement (research, consultancy etc) will assure personal confidentiality unless there is either a safeguarding issue that must be reported, or a threat to security.